PX4/PX4-user_guide/en/flight_controller/pixhawk4.md

-# Pixhawk 4
+# Holybro Pixhawk 4 (Discontinued)

 :::warning
 PX4 does not manufacture this (or any) autopilot.
-Contact the [manufacturer](https://shop.holybro.com/) for hardware support or compliance issues.
+Contact the [manufacturer](https://holybro.com/) for hardware support or compliance issues.
 :::

 *Pixhawk 4*<sup>&reg;</sup> is an advanced autopilot designed and made in collaboration with Holybro<sup>&reg;</sup> and the PX4 team.